Skip to content

 Non-Employer Provided Benefits

 Before and during a disaster, employers have many options to help employees and maintain morale.
-If you have questions, want more information, or need help preparing the right documentation, please contact a member of Varnum’s employee benefits team.
+If you have questions, want more information, or need help preparing the right documentation, contact a member of our Employee Benefits Practice Team who has experience and would be happy to assist with these benefit options.

 Sign up to be the first to access our leading legal insights.